Potency AssaysSTATLIA MATRIX performs the three potency methods referenced in the USP 1032, 1033, 1034 and EP 5.3 guidelines.

 Some assay curves don’t reach saturation plateaus within a usable dose range.
 Potency assays with curves that do not have plateaus at one or both ends are not an issue with STATLIA MATRIX.

-Many dilution curves are too asymmetric to be fit accurately with the symmetrical 4PL.
-These bad fits at the upper and lower ends of the curves affect parallelism and potency results.
-STATLIA MATRIX’s 5PL is the best in the industry and will easily fit your assay’s curves whatever their shapes.
-The manuscript on the software’s 5PL model has been cited more than 300 times.
-STATLIA MATRIX is the industry software with the best weighting to meet the FDA guidelines for “appropriate weighting.”
+These bad fits at the upper and lower ends of the 4PL curves show why bad fits affect parallelism and potency results.
+STATLIA MATRIX’s 5PL is the gold standard in analysis software and will easily fit your assays’ curves whatever their shapes.
+The manuscript: The Five Parameter Logistic: A Characterization And Comparison With The Four Parameter Logistic, has been requested over 5.000 times and been cited more than 300 times.
+STATLIA MATRIX is the industry software with the best weighting to meet the FDA guidelines for “appropriate weighting”.
+See the Tech Note: Curve Weighting for more information.

 Control dilution curves can also be assayed.
 Control relative potencies are compared to reference statistics from your pooled assays or tolerance ranges set by your laboratory for Pass/Fail determinations.